tudocomp/tudocomp/docs/Documentation.md

 Adding a new compressor starts with implementing the basic interface for a Tudocomp compressor.

-Since the framework is a template heavy library, this involves having the right members and properties in your class, rather than just inheriting from an abstract interface.
+Since the framework is a template library, this involves having the right members and properties in your class, rather than inheriting from an abstract interface.
+>TODO: this does not make sense since you do inherit (see below)

 Specifically, to implement a Tudocomp compressor the following interface needs to hold for the class: